shakey0/Games0Project/README.md

 ## Tickets Awaiting Completion

-- Make the 'About' pop up box with links to my GitHub, Linkedin, and contact pop up box.
 - Make the 'Contact' pop up box with a form to send me an email and link to report an issue.
 - Add testing, testing_in_actions, and production conditional blocks for features that need different values during these environments.
 - Add CSRF tokens.
 - Add AnswerLog class and table to track user answers.
 - Create seed data to fill the dev database.
-- FIX: Disable the 'Next' button on the report_issue page when nothing is selected.
-- FIX: Correct high_scores table name in database.